nielsenjared/in-g/README.md

   });
 ```

 Now we need to do something with this data.
 If our goal is to play each week as a “chord” then we want our dataset to reflect the weekly structure of the graph.
 There are a number of ways we could approach this.
 We saw in the documentation above the declaration of a fruits array to which each `<li>` element was being added by index.
 We could take that approach and then slice the array into subarrays for every seven items.
-Or we could scrape the data directly into an object.
+Or we could scrape the data directly into an object by week.

 If you recall, our HTML element architecture looks like this:
 ```html